codeguy/php-the-right-way/pages/Error-Reporting.md

 Custom error handler can display fallback content or some error text without sensitive internal details to the user.

-For PHP 5.3, set `error_reporting = E_ALL | E_STRICT`.
+For PHP 5.3, it is recommended to set `error_reporting = E_ALL | E_STRICT`.

-In PHP 5.4 `E_STRICT` is included in `E_ALL`, so it is enough to set `error_reporting = E_ALL`.
+In PHP 5.4 `E_STRICT` is included in `E_ALL`, so setting `error_reporting = E_ALL` is enough.

-Configuration directive `display_errors` __must be off__ in the production environment as it can expose details about your application to the attacker, making it __easier to exploit any security issues__ in it.
-In some cases where foreign input is included in the error context, having this directive enabled may enable Cross-Site Scripting attacks.
+Configuration directive `display_errors` __must be Off__ in the production environment as it can expose details about your application to the attacker, making it __easier to exploit any security issues__ in it.
+In cases where foreign input is included in the error context, having this directive enabled may enable Cross-Site Scripting attacks.

-If you are developing simple web or CLI applications, setting this directive on in the development may help you see errors more easily.
-Your code will be better without any errors reported.
-For example, to prevent reported notices about undefined variables or array indices use `isset()` or `empty()` and initialize variables before accessing them.
+In the development, with `display_errors` disabled you will need to constantly monitor the log for any errors reported in your code.
+This does not have to be hard, a simple terminal window tailing the log file will be just fine.
+If that is not right for you or if you are developing only simple web or CLI applications, you __may set `display_errors = On` only for your local development environment__ to help you see and fix reported errors more easily.

-More experienced developers may prefer to configure error logging so it easy to monitor all reported errors in the log and __disable `display_errors` in the development too__.
+In some cases displaying errors can break your output making reported errors hard to read.
+This is why some developers may prefer to look at log for errors and disable `display_errors` in the development too.
 Imagine writing code to respond on AJAX requests with a structured output format like JSON, or working with binary formats while outputting dynamically generated images.
 If reported errors are displayed at random places in the output it will break the output format, making it invalid and the error text may be hard to read.
 All this will make development and testing very frustrating.

 There are browser extensions and third party error reporting handlers to log reported errors from a web application directly to the web browser console.
 This may be used in the development if one finds separate error logging too